silvia-odwyer/gdl/README.md

 cargo run --release
 ```

-See the [examples dir](https://github.com/silvia-odwyer/gdl/tree/master/crate/examples) for more examples.
+See [/examples](https://github.com/silvia-odwyer/gdl/tree/master/crate/examples) for more examples.

 ### Why GDL?
 Designing batches of graphics for large numbers of blog posts can be quite cumbersome for bloggers and freelance writers.
 Hence why I created GDL.